manvith1604/Movie_Recommendation_System/README.md

 RaterDatabase (except the rater with the ID given by the parameter) to see how similar they are to the Rater whose ID is the parameter to getSimilarities.
-This method returns an ArrayList of type Rating sorted by ratings from highest to Java Programming: A DIY Version of Netflix and Amazon Recommendation Engines lowest rating with the highest rating first and only including those raters who have a positive similarity rating since those with negative values are not similar in any way.
+This method returns an ArrayList of type Rating sorted by ratings from highest to lowest rating with the highest rating first and only including those raters who have a positive similarity rating since those with negative values are not similar in any way.
 Note that in each Rating object the item field is a rater’s ID, and the value